PVS PVS icon

 Registration

-The RNS will expire after 10 trials if not registered by the end of the grace period.
-You can register your copy by submitting the registration number in the Register webpage.
-If applicable, registration codes will not be given out until the cost of registering your copy is paid in full at the Purchase webpage.
+The RNS will expire after 10 trial uses if it is not registered by the end of the grace period.
+You may register your copy by submitting the license number on the Register webpage.
+If applicable, registration codes are issued only after the full registration fee has been paid on the Purchase webpage.

 Top Top